conorbarryhoke/conorbarryhoke.github.io/_posts/2018-10-05-Kanye-Capstone.md

  ('catch', 0.44258543848991394)]
  ```

+Not something you would like to see associate next to the term 'myself' is anything referencing 'killing'.
+This type of model could potential reveal someone commonly making references that could lead to harm coming to themselves or others.

 ## __Sequential Topic Model__

-Back to the core of our question regarding behavior changes, incorporating changes in topics over time seem the most appropriate for detecting changes.
+Back to the core of our question regarding behavior changes over time, incorporating changes in topics over time a period seemed the most appropriate for detecting changes.
 To process the model, I grouped songs by year of release to create a chronological evaluation groups.
-Then, I tuned parameters in order to create the proper amount of sensitivity in changes .
+Then, I tuned parameters in order to create the proper amount of sensitivity in vocabulary changes across topics that could be detected.
 This was done by adjusting a parameter called _chain variance_.

 Visualization was key to understanding the output of the sequential topic model, so using Plotly provided an interactive platform within my Jupyter Notebook to conduct my analysis.

 In exploring the model outputs, I picked up on the same word 'myself' being used and contextually what other words were included in that topic over time.
 The two charts below show the probability of certain words changing overtime along certain themes.
 Certain words were less used while others became more likely to appear.
 If words signaling troubling behavior or thoughts can be flagged, then treatment plans can be built around the needs of the patient at that time.